veloii/roblox-random-gen/README.md

 ## Preview

-Preview of site is available at [Random Roblox Game Generator](https://roblox-random-game-gen.vercel.app/).
+Preview of site is available at [random-roblox-game.vercel.app](https://random-roblox-game.vercel.app).

 ## Running